 - Jerica Simmons (Sociology)

 - Latrice Smith (History)

 - Stephanie Renae Jackson (English)

-Dr. John Mills Turner ’29, professor of English and dean emeritus of Lynchburg College, was an inspiration to and mentor for thousands of students during his forty-one years of service to the college.
+Dr. John Mills Turner ’29, professor of English and dean emeritus of University of Lynchburg, was an inspiration to and mentor for thousands of students during his forty-one years of service to the college.
 This award, established in 2017, supports Dr. Turner’s belief in the importance of the humanities by honoring the undergraduate student in each department in the School of Humanities and Social Sciences with the best overall project, paper, or creative endeavor.

 School of Sciences

 - Brooke Thompson